What is LASIK?

 - Are free of diseases or medications that affect healing

-You should know the risks, which are all treatable with the right patients and proper screening:
+You should know the risks, which are all treatable with the proper screening:

 - Dry eye syndrome